CaSToRC-CyI/eurocc2_Supercomputing_for_all/Guides/g06_Cyclone_Job Submission.md

 2. **GPU Usage**:
    - Distribute GPUs among ranks using `--gres=gpu:<count>` and ensure your application supports this configuration.
 3. **Partition**: Use the `gpu` partition for hybrid workloads that require GPUs.

+## 6.9 Useful Guides

+- The [SLURM Best Practice Guide for HPC Users](utils/ENG_BPG_SLURM_V3_NCC-SPAIN-.pdf) offers a more in-depth explanation about SLURM in general.
+Users that are looking to dive in further, are highly encouraged to go through the material.

 ---